Gleyber Torres’ 5-RBI night for Yanks earns praise, championship belt

 “It was so important to come out of the gate and play the way we did today, especially because of the amount of success the Astros have had in this ballpark,” said third baseman Gio Urshela, who hit one of the Yankees’ three solo homers against Houston.
 “And to see Gleyber at only 22 doing what he’s doing is not surprising, because it’s what he has done all season for us.
 He works hard to accomplish what he has accomplished — acts and behaves like a winner.”

 “He’s played great all year, but this postseason, every time he’s come up, it seems like he’s done something well.
-Just all around really, really stepped it up,” said first baseman DJ LeMahieu, who went 2-for-4 and had a stellar night on the defensive side of the ball.
+Just all around really, really stepped it up,” said first baseman DJ LeMahieu, who went 2-for-4 and had a stellar defensive night.
 “That’s hard to do, no matter what your age is.
 It just doesn’t seem like any moment is too big for him.”

 For Tanaka, it was his first taste of success at Minute Maid Park, where he has a record of 0-1 with a 5.73 ERA in four regular-season starts.
 Including the postseason, he was 0-2 with a 5.14 ERA in five starts at Houston.